fbpx

 The basic idea and technology of a situation deepfake are the same as with any other deepfake, but with a bolder ambition: to manipulate a real event or invent one from thin air.
 Examples include depictions of Donald Trump’s perp walk and Trump hugging Anthony Fauci, neither of which happened.
 The hug shot was promoted by a Twitter account associated with the presidential campaign of Trump rival Ron DeSantis.
 An attack ad targeting Joe Biden’s 2024 campaign published by the Republican National Committee was made entirely with AI.

-At the DeFake Project, our research has found that deepfakes, situations, are typically created by some mixture of adding one piece of media with another; using a video to animate an image or alter another video, dubbed puppeteering; conjuring a piece of media into existence, typically using generative AI; or some combination of these techniques.
+At the DeFake Project, our research has found that deepfakes, including situations, are typically created by some mixture of adding one piece of media with another; using a video to animate an image or alter another video, dubbed puppeteering; conjuring a piece of media into existence, typically using generative AI; or some combination of these techniques.

 To be clear, many situation deepfakes are made for innocent purposes.
 For example, Infinite Odyssey Magazine produces fake stills from movies that were never produced or could never have existed.
 But even innocent deepfakes give reason for pause, as in the case of near-believable fake photographs depicting the Apollo Moon landing as a movie production.